dart-lang/language/working/augmentation-libraries/feature-specification.md

 "augmentation").
 It may want to run its own code before the augmented code, after it, or both.
-To support that, we allow a new expression syntax inside the "bodies" of augmenting declarations (some function bodies and and variable initializers).
+To support that, we allow a new expression syntax inside the "bodies" of augmenting declarations (some function bodies and variable initializers).
 Inside an expression in an augmenting member declaration, the identifier `augmented` can be used to refer to the augmented function, getter, or setter body, or variable initializer.
 This is a contextual reserved word within `augment` declarations, and has no special meaning outside